 - (38) Prior to the deployment of rotation 9 the Applicant came to believe that Person 3 said something offensive about the Applicant's wife. - (39) In or about April 2009 the Applicant encountered Person 3 in the hallway of the base in Tarin Kowt, Afghanistan.
 The Applicant said to Person 3 in substance "What did you say about my missus?"
-Person 3 replied, in substance "What are you talking about?" or "It wasn't like that".
-The Applicant then then struck/shoved Person 3 with an open hand hard in the jaw.
+Person 3 replied, in substance "What are you talking about?" or "It wasn't like that", and attempted to walk away.
+The Applicant then then struck/shoved Person 3 with an open hand hard in the jaw punched Person 3 in the back of the head.